WICG/dbsc/README.md

 - Parameters:
   - endpoint: The URL of the secure session endpoint, supporting /startsession and /refresh operations
   - supported_binding_algs: Array of cryptographic algorithms supported by the server
-  - authorization: Optional authorization code to be passed to Start Session HTTP request
+  - authorization: Optional authorization value to be passed to Start Session HTTP request
 - Returns:
   - A promise with a string containing the session ID (which may be empty)